SCIFIHISTORY.NET

 A quick review of Marc Warren's profile on IMDB.com would suggest that Marc Warren does very little Science Fiction, but a guest role aboard Doctor Who definitely deserves mentions here.
 Warren was born on this day in 1967.

 Like most fanboys, I'm usually a sucker for a decent Arnold Schwarzenegger movie, but so much of The 6th Day (2000) just felt so bland and uninspired.
-That's no fault of Michael Rapaport, a genuinely gifted talent who I generally enjoy in just about anything he does.
+That's no fault of Michael Rapaport, a genuinely gifted talent but vile, vile, vile political activist whom I generally enjoy in small doses.
 Rapaport was born on this day in 1970.

 Murray Bartlett had a recurring role aboard Syfy's Farscape for a time, appearing as the infamous D.K., John Crichton's earthbound friend in the IASA space program.
 Bartlett was born on this day in 1971.